-The most recent federal transportation authorizing legislation, Fixing America's Surface Transportation Act (FAST Act), was enacted by Congress and signed into law in December of 2015.
-Like previous authorization acts, FAST Act requires the Governor to designate an MPO to carry out the transportation planning process for each urbanized area with a population of more than 50,000.
+The most recent federal transportation authorizing legislation Infrastructure Investment and Jobs Act (IIJA), was enacted by Congress and signed into law in November 2021.
+Like previous authorization acts, IIJA requires the Governor to designate an MPO to carry out the transportation planning process for each urbanized area with a population of more than 50,000.
 In addition, it specifies that the MPO shall: